 Josh Cannon

 Josh was born in Jefferson City (Green County, PA) and raised in Pittsburgh.
 He joined the Marine Corps after high school and served for 5 years as an Arabic Cryptologic Linguist, including 2 tours in Iraq, and obtained the rank of sergeant.
-He then enrolled in the University of Pittsburgh, majored in Anthropology and Linguistics, and graduated with a Bachelors of Philosophy degree from the Honors College.
-Immediately after graduating, he went to the University of Chicago to pursue a PhD in the Near Eastern Languages and Civilizations Department.
+He then enrolled in the University of Pittsburgh, majored in Anthropology and Linguistics, and graduated with a Bachelor of Philosophy degree from the Honors College.
+Immediately after graduating, he went to the University of Chicago for his PhD in the Near Eastern Languages and Civilizations Department.

 Read more about Josh's work: